JavaCode7/Thulium/README.md

 # Thulium
- A simple esoteric programming language written in TypeScript in under 3 hours.
+ A simple esoteric programming language written in TypeScript, Lua and Python.

- I got the idea for this programming language from a repository I found called [Jellyscript](https://github.com/nguyenphuminh/Jellyscript) and decided to learn TypeScript by creating a version of it that's even more painful and weird.
-And I thought the best name for this language is something tht reflects the fact that it is devoid of all use.
-Thulium is the least useful element of the periodic table that is naturally occurring and that's the inspiration for the name.
+ Finally!
+Thulium 2 is here!

  _**Before reading this please check out [Jellyscript](https://github.com/nguyenphuminh/Jellyscript).
 It's a great esolang and it will help you understand thulium 1 (version 2 is less esoteric as it is much more high-level) better.**_